gitpeck/abhilashasaroj/blog.md

 12 August 2020

 1. Continue learning new skills on Coursera
-2. Online 50 minute bollywood dance workout session with an enthusiatic group, Monday thru Friday
+2. Online 50 minute dance workout session with an enthusiatic group, Monday thru Friday
-3. Online bollywood dance workout and yoga session (30 minute + 30 minute) with friends, every Sunday
+3. Online dance workout and yoga session (30 minute + 30 minute) with friends, every Sunday
 4. Online video meeting with family once a week